 - 1/4 cup extra virgin olive oil

 - 1/2 cup crumbled feta or goat cheese (optional – you may omit or substitute vegan goat cheese or vegan feta)

 - For instructions on how to roast beets, click here.
 Peel your roasted beets, then slice them into wedges.
 Set aside.

-- Place the pecans in a small skillet and toast over medium heat for 4-5 minutes till fragrant.
+- Place the pecans in a small nonstick skillet and toast over medium heat for 4-5 minutes until fragrant.

 - Pour 1/4 cup maple syrup over the pecans and bring to a boil over medium.
 Sprinkle the pecans evenly with a dash of cayenne.
-Let the syrup boil for 1-2 minutes over medium, stirring frequently. till most of the liquid evaporates.
+Let the syrup boil for 1-2 minutes over medium, stirring frequently, until most of the liquid evaporates.

 - Pour the pecans immediately onto a piece of parchment or wax paper.
 Spread them out with a spoon into a single layer.
 Let them cool and dry out.

 - Meanwhile, clean your kale, pat dry, and cut the leaves from the tough stalks.
 The stalks are not needed for this recipe; you can save them to sauté later, if you wish.
 Cut the leaves into small pieces and place in a salad bowl.
 Sprinkle with a generous pinch of salt.
 Massage the kale with clean hands for 2-3 minutes till it wilts and loses its bitter flavor.

 - Add the roasted beet wedges and crumbled feta or goat cheese to the salad.